 - 1. Defined within a function and not accessible outside. - 2.
 Can access only static variables of the enclosing function. - 3.
 Cannot have static data members. - 4.
 Cannot access non-static variables or parameters of the function. - 5.
 Objects of a local class can be created only within the function where it is defined.

+'''

-''' Example 1: Basic Local Class Usage
+Example 1: Basic Local Class Usage

+#include <iostream>

+using namespace std;

 void myFunction() {

 class LocalClass { // Local class inside a function

 public:

 void showMessage() {

 cout << "This is a local class function!" << endl;

 }

 };